airsonic/airsonic-docs/install/windows.md

 Create a new directory `C:\Program Files\Airsonic` and move the `airsonic.war` to this folder.

-Create a `airsonic.cmd` file in this folder and add the following content.
+Create an `airsonic.cmd` file in this folder and add the following content.

 ```
 java -Dairsonic.home="C:\\Program Files\\Airsonic" -Dserver.port=4040 -jar airsonic.war